18 Italian Tongue Twisters and Tips for Pronouncing Them

 This fun tongue twister helps you practice pronouncing your “p” properly.
 There’s a small difference between the English and Italian pronunciation of the letter “p.”
 In English, you often aspirate (breathe out air as you speak), but in Italian, there’s no aspiration.

-3. O postino che porti la posta, dimmi postino che posta portasti.
+O postino che porti la posta, dimmi postino che posta portasti.

 English version: Oh postman who brings the mail, tell me postman what mail you brought.

-“O,” “por” and “no” use a closed “o” sound.
+The challenge here is that the “o” is pronounced two ways.“O,” “por” and “no” use a closed “o” sound.
 This means that your mouth is narrowed when you pronounce it, like “oh” in English.

 On the other hand, the “po” in postino (postman) and posta (mail) use an open “o.”
-With this pronunciation your mouth is open, and the sound is similar to the word “spot.”
+With this pronunciation your mouth is open and the sound is similar to the word “spot.”
 You can warm up for this tongue twister by saying “o” repeatedly while changing the position of your lips.

-4. Sotto le frasche del capanno, quattro gatti grossi stanno; sotto quattro grossi sassi, quattro gatti grossi e grassi.
+Sotto le frasche del capanno, quattro gatti grossi stanno; sotto quattro grossi sassi, quattro gatti grossi e grassi.

 English version: Under the boughs of the shack, four big cats stand; under four big stones, four big fat cats.

 This tongue twister is the perfect practice for double consonants.
 Almost every word has double consonants in it, which helps you work on your emphasis.
 The double “n” and double “s” are held slightly longer than you’d pronounce a single letter.
 Think of it as an extra beat in the word.

 For the double “t,” the stop is more pronounced than usual, with the finish being slightly more emphatic than normal.
-It sounds complicated, but it’s very easy to get the hang of!

-5. Buonasera signorina, che bea sera che l’è stasera, se doman de sera l’è na bea sera come stasera che bea sera che l’è doman de sera.
+Buonasera signorina, che bea sera che l’è stasera, se doman de sera l’è na bea sera come stasera che bea sera che l’è doman de sera.

 English version: Good evening miss, what a beautiful evening this evening is, if tomorrow evening is a beautiful evening like this one, what a beautiful evening tomorrow evening will be.

-There’s a rhythm to this sentence, so the best way to learn it is to take it a couple of words at a time and find that rhythm.
+This tongue twister is quite a nice sentence in general!
+What makes it really special, though, is that it’s in the Venetian Italian dialect.
+The focus of this sentence is the long “e” vowel and the “a” sound, which is pronounced like “ah.”
+There’s a rhythm to it, so the best way to learn it is to take it a couple of words at a time and find that rhythm.
 You could even tap your toes to keep yourself in time.

-6. Sul tagliere l’aglio taglia.
+Sul tagliere l’aglio taglia.
 Non tagliare la tovaglia.
 La tovaglia non è aglio.
 Se la tagli fai uno sbaglio.

 English version: On the cutting board, the garlic is cut.
 Don’t cut the tablecloth.
 The tablecloth is not the garlic.
 If you cut it, you make a mistake.